Sea urchins: “ocean’s butter” on the rise

-Sea urchins were once considered a pest, and for many Aussies, their first interaction with an urchin would be when they accidentally stepped on one.
-But while attempting to pluck a painful barb from your foot is certainly not an experience anyone would like to repeat, Australian consumer interest in the culinary delights of sea urchins is now on the rise.
+Sea urchins were once considered a pest.
+For many Aussies, their first interaction with an urchin would be when they accidentally stepped on one.
+But while attempting to pluck a painful barb from your foot is certainly not an experience anyone would like to repeat, Australian consumer interest in the culinary delights of sea urchins is growing.

 While many other nations have considered sea urchins a delicacy for generations, Australia has been a little slower to embrace them as a premium food item.

 “For something like the first hundred years of colonial Australian history, we didn’t eat any Australian seafood unless we absolutely had to,” says seafood expert Alex Stollznow from Sydney Fish Market.
 “We imported salt cod in barrels packed with salt from the Atlantic Ocean.
-Oysters used to be harvested with ploughs to extract lime to lay bricks and to use the shells as landscaping, and lobsters used to be force-fed to prisoners, because shellfish are forbidden in the Old Testament.”
+Oysters used to be harvested with ploughs to extract lime to lay bricks and to use the shells as landscaping.
+Lobsters used to be force-fed to prisoners, because shellfish are forbidden in the Old Testament.”

 “It’s creamy and sweet,” Stollznow says.
 “Just briny enough to be savoury, but almost alarmingly sweet and creamy.
 If it’s your first taste, you’ll be surprised at that richness.
 I also find the redder the tinge of the roe, the sweeter the urchin tends to be.”

-Diver Greg Finn from Pacific Sea Urchin hand-harvests sea urchins in NSW’s Port Stephens, and says that the urchins’ diet will affect the quality of the roe.
+Diver Greg Finn from Pacific Sea Urchin hand-harvests sea urchins in NSW’s Port Stephens.
+He says that the urchins’ diet will affect the quality of the roe.

 “You can’t just go out there and catch anything,” he says.
 “It’s based on understanding the science behind which urchins will be the best quality.
-There are certain types of seaweed they prefer, and that weed will generally deliver a better yielding, better quality roe.”
+There are certain types of seaweed they prefer.
+That weed will generally deliver a better yielding, better quality roe.”

-While there are hundreds of different species of urchin around the world, only a few are commonly harvested here in Australia – mainly red, purple and green or white varieties or, if you’re lucky, the premium lamington sea urchin.
-Edible sea urchins are predominantly found in NSW, but warming coastal waters have seen urchin numbers increasing, and they can now also be found in eastern Victoria and Tasmania.
+While there are hundreds of different species of urchin around the world, only a few are commonly harvested here in Australia.
+You’ll mainly find red, purple and green or white varieties.
+Or, if you’re lucky, the premium lamington sea urchin.
+Edible sea urchins are predominantly found in NSW, but warming coastal waters have seen urchin numbers increasing.
+They can now also be found in eastern Victoria and Tasmania.

 “The purple sea urchin, which is endemic to NSW, has made its way down to eastern Victoria and across to Tasmania over the last 30 to 40 years,” Finn says. “it’s created an opportunity for more sea urchin fisheries.
-Together, we’re all harvesting them, and it gives a longer period of availability by extending the length of the season.
+Together, we’re all harvesting them.
+It gives a longer period of availability by extending the length of the season.

 So how do you eat a sea urchin?
 While it’s delicious spread on some crusty bread with a little quality butter, both Finn and Stollznow rave about using sea urchin roe with pasta.

 “Then add a bit of white wine to emulsify and keep it agitated.
-Take it off the heat, throw in a big fistful of chopped parsley, a big squeeze of lemon and toss to coat with pasta.”
+Take it off the heat, throw in a big fistful of chopped parsley and a big squeeze of lemon.
+Then toss to coat with pasta.”

 Unlike other countries, where sea urchin is a super-premium product, buying sea urchin roe here in Australia is not going to break the bank.